Liturgy & Worship

 The Living Springs Choir

 This Choir sings on the Fifth Sunday of the month at the 10:30am Mass and is for children aged 7-14.
 [Coordinator: Robert Durai & Dawn Quintal]

 The reader is instituted to proclaim the readings from Sacred Scripture, with the exception of the Gospel.
 They may also announce the intentions for the Prayers of the Faithful and, in the absence of a psalmist, proclaim the Psalm between the readings.
-In the Eucharistic Celebration, the lector has his own proper office (cf. nos.
+In the Eucharistic Celebration, the reader has their own proper office (cf. nos.
 194-198), which they must exercise personally."
 (GIRM, n.
 99) [Coordinator: Regina Endaya]

 * Redemptionis Sacramentum, On certain matters to be observed or to be avoided regarding the Most Holy Eucharist, CONGREGATION FOR DIVINE WORSHIP AND THE DISCIPLINE OF THE SACRAMENT, 2004.